-Cystic fibrosis is a serious, inherited condition that can make it hard for children to breathe and for their bodies to digest food.
+Cystic fibrosis (CF), is a serious, inherited condition that can make it hard for children to breathe and for their bodies to digest food.

 Every week in the UK, around four people – many of them babies and children – are diagnosed with the condition.

 There is no cure for cystic fibrosis.
 Treatment with medications and physiotherapy eases symptoms but this can be time-consuming and gruelling, sometimes taking as long as four hours per day, which can dramatically decrease children’s quality of life.

 Action is funding vital research to help improve the quality of life of babies and children with this condition.
 Find out more about these potentially life-changing research projects below.